Home

 • ½ teaspoon cayenne pepper

-Sprinkle heavily on meat and refrigerate 2 to 8 hours or overnight in a resealable food bag or sealed container saving for your next barbecue rib rub recipes or for a pork loin rub.
+Sprinkle heavily on meat and lightly massage directly into the meat, refrigerate 2 to 8 hours or overnight in a resealable food bag or sealed container saving for your next barbecue rib rub recipes or for a pork loin rub.

 Dry Rub Tips